Delve into Some Interesting Facts about the Toasts of Ireland

 Saint Patrick’s Day Drinking Toast

-Saint Patrick’s Day is one of the greatest celebrations in Ireland.
+Saint Patrick’s Day is one of the most significant celebrations in Ireland.
 It is equivalent to the importance of Christmas all over the world.
-Now, we will introduce you to the famous toasts of Ireland that people use on that special day.
+Now, we will introduce you to the famous toasts of Ireland that people use on that particular day.
 However, we will get into more details about that day later on.

-“Beannachtaí na Féile Pádraig oraibh!” which means “May the blessing of St. Patrick’s Day be on you.”
+“Beannachtaí na Féile Pádraig oraibh!” means “May the blessing of St. Patrick’s Day be on you.”

 THE CELEBRATION OF SAINT PATRICK’S DAY

 Ireland is a country of celebrations.
 Irish people love to celebrate their special occasions every once in a while.
-One of their specials celebration days is Saint Patrick’s Day.
-They also have special toast, among the toasts of Ireland, specifically for this day.
-People refer to this celebration as either Saint Patrick’s Day or the Feast of Saint Patrick.
+One of their special celebration days is Saint Patrick’s Day.
+They also have a special toast, among the toasts of Ireland, specifically for this day.
+People call this celebration either Saint Patrick’s Day or the Feast of Saint Patrick.
 Not only is it a cultural celebration, but also a religious one.
-It takes place on the 17th of March.
-This date saves the death of Saint Patrick who was the prime Christianity supporter of Ireland.
+It takes place on 17 March.
+This date saves the death of Saint Patrick, the prime Christian supporter of Ireland.

 In the early 17th century, Christians used to celebrate that day.
 It was an official Christian feast day.
-The Church of Ireland along with the Catholic Church and the Anglican Communion verifies that day as one to celebrate.
-Also, the Lutheran Church and the Orthodox one celebrate it as well.
-It is a day of celebration to every single Christian.
+The Church of Ireland, the Catholic Church, and the Anglican Communion verify that day as one to celebrate.
+Also, the Lutheran Church and the Orthodox Church celebrate it.
+It is a day of celebration for every single Christian.

 Significance of the Day

-The day honors Saint Patrick as well as the arrival of Christianity in Ireland.
+The day honours Saint Patrick and the arrival of Christianity in Ireland.
 However, Ireland is not the only country that celebrates it.
-There are other countries that observe that day too like Britain, Scotland and Russia.
-Some parts of Asia also celebrate that day like Korea, Japan, and Malaysia.
+Other countries, like Britain, Scotland, and Russia, observed that day.
+Some parts of Asia celebrate that day like Korea, Japan, and Malaysia.
 On the other hand, the day is not only to commemorate the greatness of Saint Patrick.
 It also celebrates the whole culture of Ireland and its remarkable heritage.

 Celebrations of Saint Patrick’s Day

 Because drinking is part of any celebration, people consume alcohol and whiskey on that day.
-Historically, there were actually restrictions on consuming alcohol in Ireland.
+Historically, there were restrictions on consuming alcohol in Ireland.
 However, the government lifted those restrictions.
-Thus, people now enjoy their drinks on this day and have their own toasts of Ireland to celebrate the day.
+Thus, people now enjoy their drinks on this day and have their toasts of Ireland to celebrate it.

 Who was Saint Patrick?

 He was a Christian missionary and bishop in Ireland.
 Saint Patrick existed in the 5th century and was Romano-British.
 He was born in the 4th century to a very wealthy family.
-His grandfather was a priest in a Christian church while his father was a deacon.
-There was a declaration that he wrote when he went to Ireland.
+His grandfather was a priest in a Christian church, while his father was a deacon.
+He wrote a declaration when he went to Ireland.
 When he was sixteen years old, some Irish raiders kidnapped him and took him as a slave.
-During the first six years of his abduction, he worked as a shepherd.
-It was the time where he believed in the existence of God and truly found Him.
+He worked as a shepherd during the first six years of his abduction.
+It was when he believed in the existence of God and indeed found Him.
 The Declaration that he wrote stated that God told Patrick to flee to the coast.
 Because he believed in God, he went there to find a ship waiting to take him back home.
 He returned to his home and became a priest.

 Going Back to Ireland

 During that time, Ireland was full of pagans.
-Patrick decided to go and convert them to Christianity.
-Thus, he was the first person who brought Christianity to Ireland.
+Patrick decided to convert them to Christianity.
+Thus, he was the first person to bring Christianity to Ireland.
 A lot of Irish legends also mentioned tales about him.
 He lived there for many years and succeeded in converting thousands of people to Christianity.
-After long years, Patrick died on the 17th of March.
+After long years, Patrick died on 17 March.
 Downpatrick was the place at which his body was buried.
-Even after his death, Irish people still remembered him and he became Ireland’s prime saint.
+Irish people still remembered him even after his death, and he became Ireland’s prime saint.
 The positive impact that St. Patrick had on Ireland gave people something to celebrate until now.

-Definitely, people toast with drinks.
-Those drinks are always ones that contain alcohol, including whiskey and beer.
-As we previously mentioned, Ireland had restrictions over alcohol consumption at some point.
-However, the restrictions are over now especially on St. Patrick’s Day.
+People toast with drinks.
+Those drinks always contain alcohol, including whiskey and beer.
+As we previously mentioned, Ireland had restrictions on alcohol consumption at some point.
+However, the limits are over now, especially on St. Patrick’s Day.
 There is one thing that most of the people never pay attention to.
 Whether it is an Irish toast or toasting of any other culture, why do people use whiskey for toasting?
 As surprising as this may sound, whiskey actually has some benefits.
-However, the overconsumption of anything can work against us instead of in our favor.
+However, overconsumption can work against us instead of in our favour.
 A lot of studies have shown that drinking whiskey can have a great impact on your health.
 So, let’s see what that glass of joy has in store for us.

 The Benefits of Whiskey

-Consume whiskey in moderation and you’ll reap its benefits while doing one of the toasts of Ireland perfectly.
+Consume whiskey in moderation, and you’ll reap its benefits while perfectly making one of the toasts of Ireland.
 We will list here all the benefits you gain from weight loss.
 Remember to toast, one of the toasts of Ireland for sure, with every point.

 Weight Loss and Diabetes Control

 Yes, whiskey can help you lose weight.
-Conversely, it is not the best way to retreat to when you need to shed some extra pounds.
+Conversely, it is not the best way to retreat when you need to shed some extra pounds.
 Instead, follow a healthy diet and exercise regularly.
-Whiskey help curb your appetite.
+Whiskey helps curb your appetite.
 Surprisingly, whiskey controls the amount of glucose that your liver releases.
-Well, these points are actually good ones, so toast to them.
+Well, these points are good ones, so toast to them.

 Reduce the Risk of Cancer